 but how have I seen you twice in these two days?"

-no reason to feel strange about that.
-It's mere coincidence, with a little curiosity.
+"There's no reason to feel strange about that.
+Mere coincidence, with a little curiosity.
 It follows us both, of course, and others almost everywhere.
 There must be ontology, and predicables."

 "What's your name then"? asked Newton.